swisscatplus/lab_doc.github.io/docs/IT/Algorithms/index.md

 The repository contains the documentation to implement it yourself.

-{: .important }
-> The database used and the algorithm with its environment is defined in the NextCloud at this location > : <span class="fs-2">[Share Link](https://swisscatsrv1.epfl.ch/index.php/apps/files/files/485854?dir=/> SwissCat-share/1_Projects/P30%20-%20Automated%20LC-DAD-MS%20Analysis)</span>
+The database used and the algorithm with its environment is defined in the NextCloud at this location : <span class="fs-2">[Share Link](https://swisscatsrv1.epfl.ch/index.php/apps/files/files/485854?dir=/SwissCat-share/1_Projects/P30%20-%20Automated%20LC-DAD-MS%20Analysis)</span>

 The code is commented to reflect its behavior.